VirtusLab/bazel-steward/docs/docs/configuration/configuration-file/update-rules.md

     You can override this by prepending the value with `prefix:`, `exact:` or `regex:`.
   * `bumping` (string) <br/>
     Sets the strategy for bumping this dependency.
-    1. `latest` - Always bump to the latest version.
+    1. `latest` - Always bump to the highest version.
-    2. `patch` - First bump to the latest patch, then to the latest minor, and then finally to the latest major.
+    2. `minimal` - First bump to the latest patch, then to the latest minor, and then finally to the latest major.
-    3. `minor` - First bump to the latest minor, if there is no such update, bump the latest patch otheriwse bump the major.
+    3. `minor-patch-major` - First bump to the latest minor, if there is no such update, bump the latest patch otherwise bump the major.
-    4. `latest-by-date` - Always bump to the most recently released version even if the version is lower then currently used.
+    4. `latest-by-date` - Always bump to the most recently released version even if the version is lower than currently used.
+    5. `patch-only` - Bump only patch versions, never upgrade by major or minor version.
+    6. `patch-minor` - First bump to the latest patch, then to the latest minor.
+Do not bump major.
+    7. `minor-patch` - First bump to the latest minor version, if not possible try bumping the patch version.
+Never bump major.
   * `enabled` (boolean) <br/>
     If set to false, Bazel Steward will ignore this dependency for available versions lookup and any updates.
     If this is set for `kinds` only filter, then it will disable the specified kind - Bazel Steward will not attempt